Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Introduction

 \section{Introduction}

 The capacity of fading channels is a topic of interest in wireless communications~\cite{OzarowShamaiWyner94,Biglieri-Proakis-Shamai-IT98,Love-etal-JSAC08,Kim-Kramer-22}.
 Fading refers to model variations over time, frequency, and space.
-A common approach to track fading is to insert pilot symbols into transmit symbol strings, have receivers estimate fading parameters via the pilot symbols, and have these receivers transmit their estimated channel state information (CSI) to the transmitters.
-The CSI that is available at the receiver (CSIR) and transmitter (CSIT) may be different and imperfect.
+A common approach to track fading is to insert pilot symbols into transmit symbol strings, have receivers estimate fading parameters via the pilot symbols, and have the receivers share their estimated channel state information (CSI) with the transmitters.
+The CSI available at the receiver (CSIR) and transmitter (CSIT) may be different and imperfect.

 Information-theoretic studies on fading channels distinguish between average (ergodic) and outage capacity, causal and non-causal CSI, symbol and rate-limited CSI, and different qualities of CSIR and CSIT that are coarsely categorized as no, perfect, or partial.
-We refer to~\cite{Keshet-Steinberg-Merhav-08} for a review of the information theory literature up to 2008.
-We here focus exclusively on average capacity and on causal CSIT as introduced in~\cite{Shannon58}.
-Codes for such CSIT or more generally for noisy feedback~\cite{Shannon60} are based on \emph{Shannon strategies}, also called \emph{codetrees}~\cite[Ch.~9.4]{Blahut87} or \emph{adaptive codewords}~\cite[Sec.~4.1]{Kramer98}\footnote{The term ``adaptive codeword'' was suggested to the author by J. L. Massey.}.
-Adaptive codewords are usually implemented by a conventional codebook and by modifying the codeword symbols based on the CSIT.
+We refer to~\cite{Keshet-Steinberg-Merhav-08} for a review of the literature up to 2008.
+We here focus exclusively on average capacity and causal CSIT as introduced in~\cite{Shannon58}.
+Codes for such CSIT, or more generally for noisy feedback~\cite{Shannon60}, are based on \emph{Shannon strategies}, also called \emph{codetrees}~\cite[Ch.~9.4]{Blahut87}, or \emph{adaptive codewords}~\cite[Sec.~4.1]{Kramer98}.\footnote{The term ``adaptive codeword'' was suggested to the author by J. L. Massey.} Adaptive codewords are usually implemented by a conventional codebook and by modifying the codeword symbols as a function of the CSIT.
 This approach is optimal for some channels~\cite{Caire-Shamai-IT99} and will be our main interest.